allegheny-college-cmpsc-100-fall-2022/course-materials/CODE_OF_CONDUCT.md

 As many of your note, this isn't something that I provide grading criteria for.
 I don't really have an interest in directly grading attendance.
 However, _not attending_ traditionally shows up in final products and, thereby, grades.
 It's important to remember that attendance and participation are closely related.
 Not doing either severely restricts your ability to succeed in the course.

-It is, however, also possible that a student many not feel well enough to attend even a portion of a remote course.
-In these situations, students must:
+It is, however, also possible that a citizen many not feel well enough to attend even a portion of a remote course.
+In these situations, citizens must:

 * Use their neighborhood as a source of knowledge for given content missed
-* Failing the neighborhood's ability to "crowd-source" an answer, students should [use office hours](#Using-office-hours) to make up the gap in understanding
+* Failing the neighborhood's ability to "crowd-source" an answer, citizens should [use office hours](#Using-office-hours) to make up the gap in understanding
-  * These hours _must be_ with the Instructor, and not a TL if intending to "catch up" on missed work
+  * These hours _must be_ with the Mayor, and not a TL if intending to "catch up" on missed work
-  * Students who have missed a class may use TL office hour time to if they feel that they understand the content, but have questions about approach or methods
+  * citizens who have missed a class may use TL office hour time to if they feel that they understand the content, but have questions about approach or methods

-### Assignments

-* Assignments will be given for the week during the first course session of the week
-* Assignments will be due on the following Sunday at 11:59p
-* Due to the brief nature of this course, the instructor will not accept late assignments
-  * Here, "late" should mean that an assignment is submitted more than 12 hours after the deadline

-#### Unfinished work

-In this course there are two types of unfinished assignments:

-1. Weekly assignment repositories submitted missing some (not all) work ("Missing" assignments)
-2. Entire weekly assignment repositories not submitted ("Ignored" assignments)

-##### "Missing" assignments

-* Any "Missing" assignments will count for half a letter grade against a student's final course grade

-##### "Ignored" assignments

-* Any "Ignored" assignments automatically constitute a failing grade in the course

-#### Evaluation

-Below, the term "run" should be taken to mean that the program executes without error.

-##### Complete assignments

-* Assignments will be graded on a _completion_ basis
-  * Here, "completion" means:
-    * Submission is made on or before due date/time
-    * Submission features working code and/or complete documentation
-      * Here, "working" should be taken to mean "run" -- programs can still produce incorrect results, but must _run_
-      * Documentation also encompasses reflective writing
-    * At least 80% of all grading "checks" satisfied

-##### Incomplete assignments

-* Turning in _incomplete_ work will count as a ["Missing" assignment](#Missing-assignments)
-   * "Incomplete" should be taken to mean:
-     * Submission not made on or before due date/time
-     * Submission does not feature "working" code and/or has incomplete documentation
-       * Here, "does not feature 'working' code" indicates the programs _don't run_

-##### Assignment bugs and impact on grading

-* In the event that there are "bugs" with grader criteria, the instructor will assess completion status with known issues in mind
-  * The instructor will make every effort to remedy the failiing check before the assignment due date
-  * However, if during assignment evaluation, a check fails for every student due to a technical issue, the check is considered an invalid grading criteria

 ### Neighborhood contributions

-This course works due to the trust the Mayor places in each neighborhood becoming a collaborative home for all students.
+This course works due to the trust the Mayor places in each neighborhood becoming a collaborative home for all citizens.
 However, there is a fine line between collaboration and academic dishonesty.
 Here, we define that that line is and what general consequences (positive or negative) are under it.

 As a rule, some assignments are _group assignments_, and expect a single neighborhood-built product.
 This is both collaborative and co-creative.